 Using Powershell and Azure CLI to Attach Disks

-For PCs running on Linux or Mac (or even Windows using WSL), you can use Azure Command Line Interface (CLI) to create and manage Azure resources.
-Having said that, this blog post’s author prefers to connect to Azure CLI through Azure Cloud Shell directly on the Azure portal.
+For PCs running on Linux or Mac (or even Windows using WSL), you can use the Azure Command Line Interface (CLI) to create and manage Azure resources.
+Having said that, in this post we’ll show how to connect to Azure CLI through Azure Cloud Shell directly on the Azure portal.
 Here are some of the commands that you would run to attach disks to an Azure VM.

-For more command lines, take a look at the full list of Azure CLI commands here.
+For more command lines, the article behind this link has a full list of Azure CLI commands.

 Microsoft Powershell is another programmatic tool that can be used to attach VHDs to virtual machines.
 Start by logging into the Azure RM account:

-The following cmdlets would get the information of the VM “netappwintest” and attach an unmanaged disk named netappunman3 with 20GB capacity:
+The following cmdlets would get the information of the VM netappwintest and attach a managed disk named netappunman3 to it:

 One last note: if you are using standard disks, don’t forget to turn on TRIM on the Windows and Linux VMs after you attach VHD disks.
 Trim discards unused blocks on the disk and helps save on costs if you create large files and then delete them.
 You can do this in Windows by running the fsutil command and in Linux by using the fstrim command.